QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     sor!(v, A, r, 1.1, maxiter = 40)
     @show norm(v - v_direct, Inf);

 The accuracy is now ``1E-7``.
-If you change the parameter to :math:`\omega = 1.2`, the accuracy further increases to ``1E-9``.
+If we change the parameter to :math:`\omega = 1.2`, the accuracy further increases to ``1E-9``.

-This technique is a common with iterative methods:  frequently adding a dampening or relaxation parameter will counterintuitively speed up the convergence process.
+This technique is common with iterative methods:  Frequently, adding a damping or a relaxation parameter will counterintuitively speed up the convergence process.

-**Note:** the stationary iterative methods are not always used directly, but are sometimes used as a "smoothing" step (e.g. running 5-10 times) prior to using other Krylov methods.
+**Note:** The stationary iterative methods are not always used directly, but are sometimes used as a "smoothing" step (e.g., running 5-10 times) prior to using other Krylov methods.

 Krylov Methods
 ===============

-A more commonly used set of iterative methods are based on `Krylov subspaces <https://en.wikipedia.org/wiki/Krylov_subspace>`_ which involve iterating the :math:`A^k x` matrix-vector product, and orthogonalize to ensure the resulting iteration is not too collinear.
+A more commonly used set of iterative methods is based on `Krylov subspaces <https://en.wikipedia.org/wiki/Krylov_subspace>`_, which involve iterating the :math:`A^k x` matrix-vector product, and orthogonalizing to ensure that the resulting iteration is not too collinear.

 The prototypical Krylov method is `Conjugate Gradient <https://en.wikipedia.org/wiki/Conjugate_gradient_method>`_, which requires the :math:`A` matrix to be symmetric and positive definite.

-Solving an example
+Solving an example:

 .. code-block:: julia

     N = 100
     A = sprand(100, 100, 0.1)   # 10 percent non-zeros
-    A = A * A'  # easy way to generate a symmetric positive definite matrix
+    A = A * A'  # easy way to generate a symmetric positive-definite matrix
     @show isposdef(A)
     b = rand(N)
-    x_direct = A \ b  # sparse direct solver more appropriate Here
+    x_direct = A \ b  # sparse direct solver more appropriate here
     cond(Matrix(A * A'))

-Notice that the condition numbers tend to be large for big, random matrices.
+Notice that the condition numbers tend to be large for large random matrices.

-Solving this system with the conjugate gradient method
+Solving this system with the conjugate gradient method:

 .. code-block:: julia